Ballarat East: Local identity and heritage protection

-Residents of old Ballarat East were known for their determined, working class spirit arising from its traditional poverty.
+Residents of old Ballarat East were known for their determined working-class spirit arising from its traditional poverty.
 In large part the poverty of the area discouraged the kinds of development experienced in other suburbs of Ballarat, especially in the 1970s and 1980s.
 As a result, much of the residential and business architecture of Ballarat East still exists from the 1860s through to early 1940s, with tree lined streets and grassy verges (nature strips), as well as bluestone canals.
-There are numerous heritage overlays placed on much of the East, including the Humffray Street Heritage Precinct near Black Hill where 66% of dwellings are declared to be of local heritage significance or contributory significance.
+There are numerous heritage overlays placed on much of the East, including the Humffray Street H significance.
 According to the council's heritage survey, "[t]he particular mining character of this area is important to Ballarat as it retains the atmosphere of an early mining settlement more strongly than elsewhere".

-According to historian Weston Bate in his 1978 work the Lucky City: the first generation of Ballarat:
+According to historian Weston Bate in his 1978 work Lucky City: the first generation of Ballarat:

 While mining has not been undertaken in the East for some time, the extensive mining that occurred in the 1800s still impacts residents.
 For example, poorly conceived mine shafts that were not registered at the time have been known to reopen leaving holes in the ground.
 This is particularly true of properties around Black Hill as well as on the Hill itself, where walkers should not stray from established paths.
 Mullock piles, containing mine tailings, were once dispersed in order to flatten land for residential dwellings.
 This has led to elevated arsenic levels in the soil which necessitates residents in certain areas growing fruit and vegetables in elevated garden beds.
 Some lots on Morres Street North are still vacant because of the contamination.

 Facilities

 Parks and commons

-Ballarat East is home to many parks, commons, and reserves, as well as a golf course and historic oval.
+Ballarat East is home to many parks, commons and reserves, as well as a golf course and historic oval.
 The parks include: Eastern Oval, once the only such park, Ballarat Wildlife Park, McKenzie Reserve, Len T. Fraser Reserve, Pennywright Park, Railway Reserve and Webb Avenue Park.

 Sporting

 At its furthest west point, East Ballarat is home to the historic Eastern Oval, with its Edwardian grandstands.
-The Oval hosts Australian rules football and cricket matches, and is the home of the Ballarat Cricket Association.
-The stadium is also home to the East Point Football Club of the Ballarat Football League and also the Golden Point Cricket Club and has also been mooted as a potential Australian Football League venue.
-The recreational facility also includes netball courts, as well as the lawn bowls club, Ballarat East Bowling Club, and other club facilities.
+The oval hosts Australian rules football and cricket matches and is the home of the Ballarat Cricket Association.
+The stadium is also home to the East Point Football Club of the Ballarat Football League and also the Golden Point Cricket Club and has been mooted as a potential Australian Football League venue.
+The recreational facility also includes netball courts, as well as the lawn bowls club, Ballarat East Bowling Club and other club facilities.
 Golfers play at the course of the Mount Xavier Golf Club on Fortune Street.